SylloBio-NLI: Evaluating Large Language Models on Biomedical Syllogistic Reasoning: SylloBio-NLI

 \paragraph{Task 2.} A \emph{premise selection} task where the model has to identify which premises are necessary and sufficient to justify the conclusion from Task 1, noting that some premises may be irrelevant.
 The task involves presenting the model with a set of premises, including both relevant and distractor premises.
 The model must correctly select the subset of premises that logically support the conclusion, excluding those that do not contribute to the entailment.
 This tests the ability to filter essential information and assess the understanding of the logical relationships between premises and conclusions.
+Task 2 can be formalized as follows: